sloria/dotfiles/README.md

 **fonts**

-To install fonts on OSX, simply drag the `.ttf` files onto the Font Book application.
+To install fonts on OSX, simply drag the `.ttf` files in `misc/fonts` directory onto the Font Book application.

 **python**